christopherobin/mage/docs/walkthrough/WebApp.md

 The MAGE build system allows you to embed files into other files through macros.
 MAGE exposes particular build-strategies by a name, and allows you to limit which files can be included through a file context.
-For example, the following strategy embeds a single CSS file into a `<style>` tag, and all JavaScript files in this folder into a `<script>` tag.
+For example, the following example embeds a single CSS file into a `<style>` tag using the "file" macro and "css" context, and it embeds *all* JavaScript files in this folder into a `<script>` tag using the "dir" macro and "js" context.

 ```html
 <html>